oauth-wg/oauth-selective-disclosure-jwt/main.md

 ## Unlinkability

-Colluding issuer/verifier or verifier/verifier pairs could learn undisclosed holder claims by linking issuance/presentation or two presentation sessions on the basis of unique values encoded in the SD-JWT (issuer signature, salts, digests, etc.) More advanced cryptographic schemes, outside the scope of this specification, can be used to prevent this type of linkability.
+Colluding issuer/verifier or verifier/verifier pairs could link issuance/presentation or two presentation sessions to the same user on the basis of unique values encoded in the SD-JWT (issuer signature, salts, digests, etc.).
+More advanced cryptographic schemes, outside the scope of this specification, can be used to prevent this type of linkability.

 # Acknowledgements {#Acknowledgements}